 One additional use case for the independent position estimation is filling gaps in information for air traffic stakeholders when the aircraft stops providing GNSS-based positions.
-That is the case of flight UAL163 operating between Dubai DBX and Newark EWR airports on 2024-1116 (Fig. 13).
-The aircraft lost its GNSS capabilities 3 hours after take-off and it was not able to recover its position information for the remainder of the flight (Fig. 14).
-Aireon's innovative algorithm was able to estimate a reasonable route for the remaining 11.5 hours of flight, which crossed Europe, followed the North Atlantic routes, and terminated in the Newark area.

-FIGURE 12 Flight CSC3816 on 2024-01-27 - Timeline of the PIC and FTC0 data
+That is the case of flight UAL163 operating between Dubai DBX and Newark EWR airports on 2024-11-16 (Fig. 13).
+The aircraft lost its GNSS capabilities 3 hours after take-off and it was not able to recover its position information for Fig. 12.
+Flight CSC3816 on 2024-01-27 - Timeline of the PIC and FTC0 data.

-FIGURE 13 Flight UAL163 on 2024-11-16 - Independent estimation of position (green) vs reported ADS-B data (purple)
+Fig. 13.
+Flight UAL163 on 2024-11-16 - Independent estimation of position (green) vs reported ADS-B data (purple).